-CR 1.1 Run #1 - Skills on static field and colored obstacles recognition PRESET:
+CR 1.1 Run #1 - Skills on static field and colored obstacles recognition $$\operatorname{\mathtt{PRESET}}:$$

-- Regular setup for the match will be used (WiFi AP will be turned on) - The participating team provides two robots and a visualization tool showing robot self-localization and recognized obstacles in a 2D coordinates. - A minimum of four different obstacles are available, meeting the following criteria: - Approximately the size of an MSL robot (min 40x40x60cm, max 50x50x80cm) - Obstacles are of saturated single color. - Green, white, black and the color of the ball are excluded as valid obstacle colors - One robot is placed on the center of the field and another robot is placed in the own side penalty marker. - The official tournament ball and an arbitrary ball (the classic black and white ball) are placed in the opponent side, on restart points. - Four obstacles will be randomly selected and randomly placed in the field.
+- Regular setup for the match will be used (WiFi AP will be turned on) - The participating team provides two robots and a visualization tool showing robot self-localization and recognized obstacles in a 2D coordinate-system. - A minimum of four different obstacles are available, meeting the following criteria: - Approximately the size of an MSL robot (min 40x40x60cm, max 50x50x80cm) - Obstacles are of saturated single color. - Green, white, black and the color of the ball are excluded as valid obstacle colors - One robot is placed on the center of the field and another robot is placed in the own side penalty marker. - The team-leader of the team chooses if the official tournament ball or an arbitrary ball is used. - The ball is placed on one of the restart-points, as chosen by the team-leader. - Four obstacles will be randomly selected and randomly placed in the field.